So you discovered Taghazout? Here’s everything you need to know…

 - Surf – This is pretty obvious.
 You can do this on your own or with a surf guide.
 I recommend going with WOW for the surf guide, I believe it’s 200 dirhams which includes board, lunch and transport.
 The guys who run it are legends and it’s just a really fun experience.
 My partner and I surfed every other day on Panorama beach.
 The waves were perfect for beginners and just super fun for really any level.
 You’ll need to rent a board in town, I recommend Surf Berber

 TIP: Haggle.
 Most people won’t budge on price but my partner was able to negotiate a good rate with the guys at Surf Berber.
 He paid 50 dirhams for 2 hours – if he went over the 2 hours he offered to pay 50 dirhams more but they never actually asked him to do that which was really nice.

 - Yoga – Literally every hotel in Taghazout offers yoga.
-Again, I went to WOW when I did yoga; it was 100 dirhams for a session (most are around this.)
-I loved WOW because the instructor was great and it had views of the ocean.
+Again, I went to WOW when I did yoga, it was 100 dirhams for a session (most are around this.)
+I loved WOW because they instructor was great and the view was of the ocean.
 Amouage, Surf Maroc, Munga House, Playa Surf House, Surf & Yoga Paradise and Amayour Surf & Yoga Hostel all offer classes for around the same price.

 - Walk to Killer Point – You’ll see the point from Taghazout town (it’s the little point with the palm trees and stone homes the sun sets over.)
 It’s a nice place to walk and enjoy the sight of massive waves rolling in and out.
 Certain times of year you’ll even see Killer Wales here.

-- Golfing – We didn’t actually do this, but there is a beautiful golf course just outside the town.
+- Golfing – We didn’t actually do this but there is a beautiful golf course just outside town.

 Staying Fit in Taghazout: